antonionunes12/LM_mwe/README.md

-# Levenberg-Marquardt minimum working examples
+# Levenberg-Marquardt algorithm for the determination of spacecraft trajectories in the Earth-Moon system -- working examples

 In this repository you will find minimal working examples of the Levenberg-Marquardt algorithm for the purposes of transitioning trajectories from the Circular Restricted Three-Body Problem (CR3BP) into a high-fidelity ephemeris model (HFEM), considering the attraction forces of the Earth, Moon, and Sun.